julienetie/lambdascript/lambdascript.md

 - Conventions for JavaScript features to steer clear of or circumvent
 - The utility library, [lambdascript.js](#)

-### Why is Native JavaScript the Optimal Choice for JavaScript Runtimes?
+### The Advantages of Utilizing Native JavaScript for JavaScript Development
+JavaScript, in its native form, stands as the unparalleled choice for crafting JavaScript applications and libraries.
+Here's why:

 - **Fastest Reloads Possible**: Native JavaScript development often achieves reload speeds hundreds or thousands of times faster than compiled solutions that use Babel or TypeScript.
 - **Ideal for Performance-Critical Development**: Optimization is nuanced.
 When working on performance-sensitive software, native JavaScript allows for more effective optimization strategies.